Queer Migrations: Homeland Insecurities, Violence, and Belonging

 Confirmed speakers and events:

-- Talk by Jin Haritaworn, Assistant Professor, York University, Canada
+- Invented traditions: Borders, values and valorization by Jin Haritaworn, Assistant Professor, York University, Canada

-- Talk by Julio Salgado, artist and activist.
+- My Undocumented and Queer Story Through Art by Julio Salgado, artist and activist.
 Major projects include I Am UndocuQueer; Undocumented Apparel; Dreamers Adrift; and I Exist.

-- Talk by Siobhan Somerville, Professor, University of Illinois at Urbana-Champaign
+- The Queer Geopolitics of Birthright Citizenship by Siobhan Somerville, Professor, University of Illinois at Urbana-Champaign

-- Skype talk by Selly Thiam of None on Record: Stories of Queer Africa
+- None on Record: A Conversation About Documenting Queer African Lives by Selly Thiam of None on Record: Stories of Queer Africa (on Skype)

-- Panel of local and national activists including Vikter Medina of 3rd Space and Association of Jotería Arts Activism & Scholarship and Kathryn Rodriguez of the Colibri Foundation
+- Panel of local and national activists including Vikter Medina of 3rd Space and Association of Jotería Arts Activism & Scholarship, Raúl Alcaraz Ochoa of the Rainbow Defense Fund, Alex Soto of the Tohono O’odham Nation and Shining Soul, and Kathryn Rodriguez of the Colibri Foundation

 - Other activities TBA